Lee Millar

 Lee Carson Millar Sr. (February 20, 1888 – December 24, 1941) was an American voice actor for animated films and radio programs.
 He also appeared on stage.
 He voiced Pluto in various Disney animated films and had other film voice roles.

 Millar was born in Oakland, California.
 In June 1913, he was a member of the Alcazar Stock Company, when Leo Ditrichstein cast him for a role in Such Is Life.
 He performed well enough that when the production was launched on Broadway by David Belasco the following August as The Temperamental Journey, Millar was brought East to reprise the same part.

 In 1923 he married actress Verna Felton.
-They had a son Lee Millar Jr. who was also a performer.
+They had a son, Lee Millar Jr. who was also a performer; Millar Jr. voices Jim Dear and a dogcatcher in Lady and the Tramp.

 Pinto Colvig and Bill Farmer also voiced Pluto in Disney shorts.
 Millar wrote "Collecting Evidence", a dramatic sketch.